How to Manage VMs with `virt-manager` on Arch Linux

 - Accessing VM consoles through SPICE or VNC

-For Arch Linux users, it brings a practical GUI alternative to CLI-heavy tools like virsh
+For Arch Linux users, it brings a practical GUI alternative to CLI-heavy tools like virsh.

 Prerequisites